matthiasdemuzere/w2w/JOSS/paper.md

 * _Step 1: Remove the default urban land cover_

 The default urban land cover from MODIS is replaced with the dominant surrounding vegetation category, as is done in @Li2020.
-This procedure affects WRF's variables LU_INDEX (land use index), LANDUSEF (land use fraction) and GREENFRAC (vegetation fraction).
+This procedure affects WRF's variables LU_INDEX, LANDUSEF and GREENFRAC.
 LU_INDEX is selected as the dominant category from the $nlus$ (default = 45) nearest grid points (excluding ocean, urban and lakes).
-LANDUSEF and GREENFRAC are calculated as the mean over all grid points with that category among the $nlus$ nearest points. @DANIEL: CORRECT??
+LANDUSEF and GREENFRAC are calculated as the mean over all grid points with that category among the $nlus$ nearest points. **@DANIEL: CORRECT??**

 Resulting output: **geo_em.d0X_NoUrban.nc**

 * _Step 2: Define the LCZ-based urban extent_

-LCZ-based impervious fraction (FRC_URB2D) values are assigned to the original 100 m resolution LCZ map, and are aggregated to the WRF resolution.
-Areas with FRC_URB2D < .2 ($frc$) are currently considered non-urban @ANDREA - ADD SMALL SENTENCE TO STATE WHY THAT IS.
+LCZ-based impervious fraction vaues (FRC_URB2D, available from `LCZ_UCP_default.csv`) are assigned to the original 100 m resolution LCZ map, and are aggregated to the WRF resolution.
+Areas with FRC_URB2D < 0.2 ($frc$) are currently considered non-urban **@ANDREA - ADD SMALL SENTENCE TO STATE WHY THAT IS**.
 The FRC_URB2D field is also used to mask all other urban fields, so that they are consistent.

 Resulting output: **geo_em.d0X_LCZ_extent.nc**

 * _Step 3: Introduce modal built LCZ classes_

 For each WRF grid cell, the mode of the underlying built LCZ classes is added to LU_INDEX, numbered from 31-41.
 See [here](https://ral.ucar.edu/sites/default/files/public/product-tool/urban-canopy-model/WRF_urban_update_Readme_file_WRF4.3.pdf) for more info.
 Note that the `W2W` routine by default considers LCZ classes 1-10 as built classes ($bc$).
 Sometimes, also LCZ E (or 15 - Bare rock or paved) can be considered as a built LCZ classes, as it might reflect large asphalt surfaces such as big parking lots or airstrips.
-In that case, make sure to set argument $bc$ appropriately.
+In that case, make sure to set the $bc$ argument appropriately.

 * Step 4: Assign urban canopy parameters